oslokommune/okctl/userdocs/src/components/kubernetes.md

 kubectl describe secret postgres-config --namespace {your-namespace}
 ```

-In your `Deployment` add the following `env` configuration to let your pods get the `POSTGRES_PASSWORD` environment
+If you have a postgres `Deployment`, add the following `env` configuration to let your pods get the `POSTGRES_PASSWORD`
-variable set on startup:
+environment variable set on startup:

 ```yaml
 spec: